Home » Paying For School » Alabama Veterans Benefits & Disabled Veterans Benefits

 Alabama National Guard Service members injured while on active duty may qualify to receive Workers’ Compensation benefits similar to those offered to Alabama state employees.

 There is also a life insurance program: the State of Alabama pays a $100,000 death benefit to the dependents of an Alabama National Guard Service member killed while on state active duty.
-This benefit is only for those who died on duty serving when activated by the state, it is not paid for service members who are activated by the federal government.
+This benefit is only for those who died on duty while activated by the state, not for service members activated by the federal government.

 Alabama Military & Veteran Tax Benefits